-Credit Suisse Securities (USA) LLC (the Company) is a wholly owned subsidiary of Credit Suisse (USA), Inc. (the Parent or CS USA) and an indirect wholly owned subsidiary of Credit Suisse Holdings (USA), Inc. (CS Holdings), whose ultimate parent is UBS Group AG (UBS).
+Credit Suisse Securities (USA) LLC (the Company) is a 99% owned subsidiary of Credit Suisse (USA), Inc. (CS USA) and a 1% owned subsidiary of CS Group Finance (US) LLC.
+The Company is an indirect wholly owned subsidiary of Credit Suisse Holdings (USA), Inc. (CS Holdings), whose ultimate parent is UBS Group AG (UBS).
 See Note 2 for more information.

-The Company, as a U.S. registered broker-dealer, provides a variety of capital raising, market making, advisory and brokerage services for governments, financial institutions, corporate clients and affiliates.
-It is an underwriter, placement agent and dealer for money market instruments, commercial paper, mortgage and other asset-backed securities, as well as a range of debt, equity and other convertible securities of corporations and other issuers.
+The Company, as a U.S. registered broker-dealer, provided a variety of capital raising, market making, advisory and brokerage services for governments, financial institutions, corporate clients and affiliates.
+It acted as an underwriter, placement agent and dealer for money market instruments, commercial paper, mortgage and other asset-backed securities, as well as a range of debt, equity and other convertible securities of corporations and other issuers.
+As a result of the merger with UBS, the Company is in the process of winding down operations and is no longer accepting new client trades, other than on an exceptional basis, as all new activity is consolidated into the UBS platform.
+See Note 2 for more information.